 This means that when a system component like a boiler or a room thermostat is replaced, only the new component is expected to comply with the provisions in this guide (which in some cases may be lower than for new systems).

 When replacing a boiler, the boiler controls are considered to be part of the boiler installation and should therefore meet the standards set out in the relevant sections of this document.

-For gas-fired combination boilers, certain energy efficiency measures are also considered to be part of the boiler installation and should meet the standards set out in Section 2.
+For combustion appliances (boilers), certain energy efficiency measures are also considered to be part of the boiler installation and should meet standards set out in the relevant section.

-It is not a general requirement to upgrade the rest of the existing system, but this guide does include some recommendations on minor upgrades for compliance with building regulations where they would be cost-effective and may be necessary to ensure efficient operation of the new component.
+It is not a general requirement to upgrade the rest of an existing heating system, but this guide does identify conditions for upgrade of wet heating systems under section 1.9 and also include some recommendations on upgrades for compliance with building regulations where they would be cost-effective and may be necessary to ensure efficient or optimal operation of the new component.